stefan-it/german-maxtext-llms/nano-model/README.md

 Training time: 61.88s
 ```

-So the training is a bit slower than the nanochat tokenizer.
+So the training is slightly slower than the nanochat tokenizer.

 The trained GPT-NeoX tokenizer can also be found on the [Model Hub](https://huggingface.co/german-maxtext-slms/nano-neox-tokenizer).